SoumyaranjanDS/user-search/README.md

 Technologies Used

 -- HTML5 for structure

--- CSS3 for styling and layout
+-- CSS3 and tailwind for styling and layout

--- JavaScript (ES6+) for logic, DOM updates, and data handling -- Fetch API for retrieving user data
+-- JavaScript (ES6+) for logic, DOM updates, and data handling

+-- Fetch API for retrieving user data

 How It Works